MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 1: Create a Windows Virtual Machine in Azure.

-In this task, you will create a Windows virtual machine.
+In this task, you will create a Windows virtual machine in Azure.

 1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.